 Select whole data and insert a column chart, you’ll get this chart.
 From here it is all formatting.
 Here is how to turn a simple ugly column chart to a stacking coins chart:

-- First right click on any of the columns in the chart and open “format data series menu”.
+- First right-click on any of the columns in the chart and open “format data series menu”.
 From here we will change the fill of our series.
 Choose dark horizontal bars and yellow for fill color, dark grey for background color.
 Hit ok.

-- Now click anywhere on plot area (where the barts are located inside the chart) and open “format plot area” menu same way as 1st step.
+- Now click anywhere on plot area (where the bars are located inside the chart) and open “format plot area” menu same way as 1st step.
 Select the same dark gray for fill color.

 - At this point we have our stacked coins ready.
 Now it is time for some more formatting to have a complete chart:

 - Change fill color of chart area (area around plot area) to same dark gray.